 My son begged for a birthday party at one of those suburban trampoline parks for months.
 Each time the subject of his birthday came up, it was automatic: “please, please, can I go to Skyzone?”
 I tried to redirect, suggest other venues.
 This was partly (thinly) altruistic — but what if someone gets hurt? or contracts hand, foot, mouth from the foam pit? and it’s so far away! — but, I realized as I laid in bed one night, mainly selfish: I feel jittery in those settings, worried someone will get lost or injured on my watch, and it’s simply not my preferred setting at all for a million reasons, including the fact that it’s indoors, freezing, and dark when the weather is so spectacular right now.
 I ultimately relented.
 My son asks for so little, truthfully.
 He is the ever-easy customer, the happy string-along at his sister’s playdates and sports events, the sort who shrugs when things go haywire.
 I recently watched an adult do something extremely unfair to him — tearing a party favor out of his hands to see if it was better than the version his own son had received — and he was upset but forbearing, so willing to accept this adult’s authority, to submit to the petty injustices of life (and there are so many).
 But to do this at six…!
 Later than night, I went into his room and told him how unfair that situation had been.
 That it had be wrong.
 He blinked at me in slight confusion, having all but forgotten the incident.
 “It’s OK, Mama.
 It’s just a toy.”

 And so I thought of the Magpie who said, in a different context, sometimes we must do things we don’t want to in order to show up for people we love.
 This sounds absurd, all this hand-wringing about a two hour children’s birthday party, but I did earnestly grapple with it, which surprised me.
 I mean, as parents, aren’t we routinely setting aside our preferences in order to accommodate the needs and wishes of our children?
 I don’t mean this in a martyring way, but in the sense that sometimes, the care of children feels inconvenient, and this is just part of the territory.
 Part of the job.
 Part of the whole reason why I say, so often, to recenter myself: “you’re where you need to be.”
-It is so easy for me to march around with my agenda and to-dos and feel upended by a last minute “he forget his lunch!” or “she needs to come home early from school today.”
+It is so easy for me to march around with my agenda and to-dos and feel upended by a last minute “he forgot his lunch!” or “she needs to come home early from school today.”
 But when I remind myself: “this is the job of being a mother; you’re where you need to be — in this doctor’s office, in this carpool lane, or wherever my motherhood has taken me today” and the agita abates.

 I don’t know if this is helpful to anyone.
 But I just felt I needed to say that even nine years into matrescence, I still find myself every now and then overwhelmed by even surface-level simple parts of parenthood.
 And sometimes what “is simple” to one mother is really hard for another.
 I have some mom friends who struggle deeply with bathtime; others who floundered in the newborn years; still others who panic when it comes to shepherding their kids in their academic pursuits.
 I am myself thinking back to the first time I gave my daughter a bath (how was it possible to wash this floppy, tender little heartbeat?! shouldn’t a nurse be doing this?!), to the first time I couldn’t get her to stop crying (she’ll actually never stop!), to the time I couldn’t cajole her stubborn toddler self to leave a playground (I guess we live at the Billy Johnson Playground from now on — pls forward my mail).
 The feeling of bone-deep overwhelm is harrowing.
 There’s this sense that I will never figure out how to make it through whatever it is I’m facing.
 I am thinking, acutely, and painfully, of the time my daughter refused to go to a dentist appointment, and when I say refused, I mean laid on the sidewalk of 86th Street, kicking and screaming so loudly that a stranger stopped to ask if she was OK.
 To clarify: the stranger asked my daughter if she was OK, as in: “is this woman bothering you?!” (“No, I’m just her defeated mother!”)
 I’ve never felt this in any other avenue of my life – not in relationships, in work, in the complex and daunting panoply of adult admin (taxes, forms, licenses).
 But in motherhood, there are those moments that threaten to eat you whole.
 And you sit in the belly of the whale and think, “there is no way out!”